Bhatura Recipe (Quick Bhature)

 • ½ cup Curd (yogurt or dahi)

-• water for kneading – as required
+• 3 to 4 tablespoons water – for kneading or add as required

 Instructions